beyondEllie/OpenHands/Development.md

 #### Option A: Run the Full Application

-Once the setup is complete, this command starts both the backend and frontend servers, allowing you to interact with OpenHands:
+Once the setup is complete, this command starts both the backend and frontend servers, allowing you to interact with EllieStudio:

 ```bash
 make run